One-game playoff: Use in the Philippines

-In the Philippines, the one-game playoff is also called a "knockout game".
+In the Philippines, the one-game playoff is also called a "knockout game" if it leads to elimination of the loser, or a "knockdown game" if the loser is not eliminated.
 In all instances, all games are held in mostly neutral venues, since the home-and-away system is not used in most leagues or competitions.

 Philippine Basketball Association

 As opposed to the usage in North America, in which one-game playoffs are held to determine a champion, in the Philippine Basketball Association (PBA), one-game playoffs are held when teams are tied in a last qualifying seed in the team standings.
 An extra game will be played to determine which team would be eliminated and which team will advance.

 With the restructuring of the playoffs starting at the 2005–06 season, one game playoffs are also held which do not merit automatic elimination.
 When two teams are tied on the last qualifying seed for a stage (such as the No. 2 seed for the last semifinal berth), a classification game will be played to determine which team will clinch the higher seed.
 If the two teams are not tied on the last qualifying seed (such as the No. 1 seed where both teams are in the semifinals already), the points difference between the tied teams will be used to determine which team clinches the higher seed.
 Consequently, one-game playoffs that don't eliminate the loser are called "knockdown games."

 Playoffs such as those after the 2004 restructuring are common due to the low number of games played in the regular conference or group stage (historically 14–18 games, but since the 2014–15 season, there are 12).
 In fact, each conference was able to feature at least one playoff game, until the 2007–08 PBA Philippine Cup where even though there were tied teams, the team's positions are not critical so they were resolved on the point differential among the tied teams' games.
 Only the playoffs for the last playoffs berth are included in the table below, where one team is eliminated from contention.

-Previously, the PBA also had one-game playoffs to determine the Finals participant.
-This happened when the semifinals is a round robin format, and where there are two or more teams tied for the second seed, or if a team won a certain number of semifinal games, but did not finish in the top two berths.
-Each season had at least one such game.
-In the 1993 PBA Governors' Cup, there were two such games: to break the deadlock for the second seed, in which the winner faced the team with the best semifinals record.
+Starting from 2025-26 PBA Philippine Cup, the 8th seed playoff is no longer used and is instead replaced by this criteria: